Harry N. MacLean: Books

 His first book was In Broad Daylight (1988), an account of the "vigilante killing" of town bully Ken Rex McElroy in downtown Skidmore, Missouri in 1981.
 50 people, many of whom had gathered earlier in the day to figure out a way to handle the situation with McElroy if he got off on assault charges from an earlier incident, were said to have been on the street near where McElroy was shot with a high-powered rifle and by a second assailant with a .22.
 However, the prosecutor said he could not bring a case because no townspeople would corroborate McElroy's wife's claim identifying the killer.
 In researching the book, MacLean lived with a family outside the town for three years.
 In Broad Daylight won an Edgar Award for best true crime writing, appeared on the New York Times bestseller list for twelve weeks peaking at number two, and was made into a 1991 movie starring Brian Dennehy.
 The book was reissued in 2007 with a new epilogue after Nodaway County prosecutor David Baird, who dealt with the case from the beginning, released the county's investigation file.

 On July 10, 2012, the 31st anniversary of McElroy's killing, In Broad Daylight became available as an e-book.

 MacLean's second book was Once Upon A Time, A True Story of Memory, Murder and the Law.
 Eileen Franklin-Lipsker, a California housewife, claimed to recover a repressed memory of her father murdering her playmate twenty years earlier in Foster City, California.
 Her father, George Thomas Franklin, was tried and convicted solely on the basis of the repressed memory.
 Franklin's conviction was later overturned by a federal court of appeals.
+The book was the basis for a recent four-part television series by Showtime entitled "Buried."